obaidcuet/Getting_and_Cleaning_Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Note: Here files inside "Inertial Signals" folder have been ommited.
 These signals were used to estimate variables of the feature vectors for each pattern in X_train and X_test file.

-# output
+# Output
 The output of the script is a file name "tidy.data.txt" which covers all the conditions & steps mentioned in the "summary section".
 For detail description on the variables/columns of this file please refer to codebook for this dataset ("CodeBook.md")

 # How to Run?
 Please follow below steps to run this script:

 1. unzip the source data.
 It will create a forder under the current directory.

 2. change your current directory location inside the directory that was created while uncompresing the zip file in the avobe step.

 3. open rstudio/r-console and set working directory to the directory (as in step 2)

 4. copy the scrip(run_analysis.R)t to current location

 5. run the script as below:
    source("run_analysis.R")

 6. It will create a space(" ") seperated file "tidy.data.txt" with required tidy data under current working directory

-Example(on windows):
+## Running "run_analysis.R", example(on windows):
 - Let's say, the downloaded zip file name is "UCI HAR Dataset.zip" and it is kept under directory "c:\data\"
 - After uncompress the zip directly on the current location(someting like using "Extract here").
 It will create a folder "UCI HAR Dataset" under "c:\data\"
-- cd "UCI HAR Dataset".
-SO now current location is "c:\data\UCI HAR Dataset"
+- cd "UCI HAR Dataset".So, now current location is "c:\data\UCI HAR Dataset"
 - This directory("c:\data\UCI HAR Dataset") will have below components
-	- 2 directories : test & train
+	- Two directories : test & train
-	- 4 files: activity_labels.txt, features.txt, features_info.txt & README.txt
+	- Four files: activity_labels.txt, features.txt, features_info.txt & README.txt
 - Copy the script "run_analysis.R" to current directory("c:\data\UCI HAR Dataset")
 - Open rstudio/r-console and set working directory to the "c:\data\UCI HAR Dataset"
 - Run the script using below command